influxdata/influxdb/README.md

 A distributed consensus protocol is used for maintaining a consistent state across multiple servers in a cluster.
 Many distributed systems are built upon the Paxos protocol but Paxos can be difficult to understand and there are many gaps between Paxos and real world implementation.

-An alternative is the [Raft distributed consensus protocol](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) by Diego Ongaro and John Ousterhout.
+An alternative is the [Raft distributed consensus protocol][raft-paper] by Diego Ongaro and John Ousterhout.
 Raft is a protocol built with understandability as a primary tenant and it centers around two things:

 1. Leader Election